bluecats/bluecats-otherlevels-ios-sdkext/README.md

 BlueCats SDK Extensions for the OtherLevels SDK
 ================

-This repo contains extensions which combine functionality of the BlueCats and OtherLevels platforms.
+This repository contains extensions which combine the functionality of the BlueCats and OtherLevels platforms.
 Using [CocoaPods](http://www.cocoapods.org) you can easily integrate these extensions into your application along with both SDKs.

 ##Extensions